Hodgenville, Kentucky

 Hodgenville is a home rule-class city in LaRue County, Kentucky, United States.
 It is the seat of its county.
 Hodgenville sits along the North Fork of the Nolin River.
 The population was 3,206 at the 2010 census.
-It is included in the Elizabethtown metropolitan area.
+It is included in the Elizabethtown metropolitan area and is best known for being the birthplace of the 16th United States president Abraham Lincoln.

 History

 Robert Hodgen, a Pennsylvania native who moved to Virginia, purchased 10000 acre of land in the vicinity.
 In 1789, after the Revolutionary War, when settlers started moving west into Kentucky, he built a mill at the site.
 After his death, the community that developed around it was called "Hodgenville" upon the petition of his widow and children.
 The United States post office at the site, however, was known as "Hodgensville" from 1826 to 1904.

 The city was formally incorporated by the state assembly on February 18, 1836.

+Abraham Lincoln birthplace

 Abraham Lincoln was born in a small cabin on Sinking Spring Farm near Hodgenville on February 12, 1809.
 About two years later, the family moved to another farm in the Hodgenville area.
 Despite claims made later, the cabin Lincoln was born in was likely destroyed by the time of his assassination.

 The Abraham Lincoln Birthplace National Historical Park labels the replica cabin, which was built thirty years after his death, the "Traditional Lincoln Birthplace Cabin".
 The significance of the two Hodgenville sites (birthplace and boyhood home) are found in the setting.
 Preservation of these two national sites allows visitors to see the landscape of the earliest period of Abraham Lincoln's life.
 The Lincoln Museum is opened for visitors downtown, and two bronze Abraham Lincoln statues stand at the town square, one of Lincoln as a child, the other as an adult.